membrane/api-gateway/distribution/examples/openapi/openapi-validation/README.md

 # Request & Response Validation against OpenAPI - Detailed Example

-The **OpenAPIProxy** can validate requests and responses against OpenAPI specifications.
+Membrane can validate requests and responses against OpenAPI specifications.
 The specifications can be in YAML or JSON format on disk or reachable over the network.

 For a basic example see the _openapi-validation-simple_ folder.